-The Senex ERM Framework incorporates an entity-level view of risk, an understanding of risk management options and the use of consistently developed risk information to support decision making and management practices.
-The Senex ERM Framework focuses on the key risks to achieving organisation goals, from operational and business activities through to strategy implementation.
+The Senex ERM framework incorporates an entity-level view of risk, an understanding of risk management options and the use of consistently developed risk information to support decision making and management practices.
+The Senex ERM framework focuses on the key risks to achieving organisation goals, from operational and business activities through to strategy implementation.

 As part of the ERM, the Board is responsible for ensuring there are adequate policies in relation to risk management, compliance and internal control systems.
-The company's senior executives have implemented the company's ERM framework and internal controls in a manner that is consistent with the strategic risk appetite that is set by the Board.
+Senex's senior executives have implemented our ERM framework and internal controls in a manner that is consistent with the strategic risk appetite that is set by the Board.